#1 The 1930s gangster setting

 As a fan of mafia stories, I felt right at home in Baccano!‘s shot at one.
-I was similarly into the first half of Gungrave, but I feel this show does it even better; thanks to a sublime dubbing effort that makes the characters very convincing and the jazzy soundtrack that fits the era perfectly.
-While both anime have a supernatural twist to them, the one in Baccano! works much better in conjunction with the gangster theme, whereas Gungrave famously plunged headfirst into edgy sci-fi drama for the second half of its runtime.
+I was similarly into the first half of Gungrave, but I feel this show does it even better.
+Thanks in large to a sublime dubbing effort that makes the characters very convincing and the jazzy soundtrack that fits the era perfectly.
+While both anime have a supernatural twist to them, the one in Baccano! works much better in conjunction with the gangster theme.
+Whereas Gungrave famously plunged headfirst into edgy sci-fi drama for the second half of its runtime.

 #2 Narita’s philosophy on storytelling